 - Labcoat of Science and Medicine:

-- The entire main cast, despite working in a field in which lab coats aren't really needed.
+- The entire main cast wears lapcoats, despite working in a field in which lab coats aren't really needed.
 The only time their presence is questioned is when Himuro and Yukimura wear theirs on their experimental date.

 - Discussed later on when Yukimura lends his labcoat to a nervous Kanade who is getting the jitters before giving a presentation.
-He advices her to think of it as an "armor", citing the Halo Effect as the reason why her audience will perceive her as smarter just by wearing.
+He advises her to think of it as an "armor", citing the Halo Effect as the reason why her audience will perceive her as smarter just by seeing her in it.
 The actual reason is conditioning, though.
 Since all members of the Ikeda Lab wear coats when doing research, wearing one during her presentation helps Kanade to relax by association.

 - Laser-Guided Karma: Episode 12 reveals that Arika intentionally damaged Himuro's gift to Yukimura for the drama of it.
 As a result, Ibarada intentionally ordered extensive room service that Arika has to pay for as punishment.

-- Measuring the Marigolds: The Manga.
-Yukimura and Himuro are obsessed with quantifying everything they can, most importantly the things that make up romantic love.
+- Measuring the Marigolds: Yukimura and Himuro are obsessed with quantifying everything they can, most importantly the things that make up romantic love.

 - Meet Cute: Parodied in the Cold Open of Episode 5, which has a stereotypical Cute Clumsy Girl running late for school as she imagines meeting her soulmate as she runs around the corner.
 On cue, she crashes into Yukimura, and it's Love at First Sight for her.
-However, her toast landed jam-side down on her shirt, causing her to curse her luck.
+However, her toast landed jam-side down on her shirt, causing her to curse her luck (after a string of other unfortunate events that morning).
 This prompts Yukimura to go on a tangent about Murphy's Law before explaining why it's scientifically probable for her toast to land jam-side down before walking away.
 The girl briefly seems entranced... before passing him off as a nerd.

 - Morton's Fork: Kosuke points out that there tends to no good answer to the "Do you know why I'm mad at you?" question when it's between two romantic partners: saying they have no idea gets the person flack for not knowing, asking for the reason gets a Mathematician's Answer and correctly guessing the reason gets the person flack for doing the maddening thing despite knowing that the person asking the question wouldn't like it.
 Unfortunately for Yukimura, he manages to Take a Third Option in the worst way possible.